RussellXie7/ReArt/README.md

 # Re:Art
-The repository for the SDHacks project Re:Art, including the website design, the back-end server backup, and the algorithm used for automating image processing and style transfer using Convolutional neural network
+This is the repository for our SDHacks project Re:Art, including the website design, the back-end server backup, and the algorithm used for automating image processing and style transfer using Convolutional Neural Network

 * **Devpost**: https://devpost.com/software/re-art-f92i1b
 * **Media Exposure**: https://cse.ucsd.edu/about/news/cse-sophomores-take-top-prize-sd-hacks-2016